iamsureshsharma/FlutterHooksExample/article.md

   }
 ```

-All these line of code is to implment the one animation controller
+All these lines of code are to implement the one animation controller

-## What if i have to add two more Animation controller ?
+## What if I have to add two more Animation controllers?

-We've to repeat the same code with different name 😢
+We've to repeat the same code with different names 😢

-If i replace all these line of code with one line of code 🤩
+If I replace all these lines of code with one line of code 🤩

 Yes, this is the beauty of `Flutter Hooks`